 - a.
-Countries identified by credible sources, such as mutual evaluation or detailed assessment reports or published follow-up reports, as not having adequate AML/CFT & PF systems. - b.
-Countries subject to sanctions, embargos or similar measures issued by, for example, the United Nations. - c.
-Countries identified by credible sources as having significant levels of corruption or other criminal activity.
+Countries identified by credible sources, such as FATF and GIABA, as not having strategic deficiencies in their AML/CFT & PF regimes. - b.
+Countries subject to sanctions, embargos or similar measures issued by bodies such as the United Nations Security Council (UNSC).

-Countries or geographic areas identified by credible sources as providing funding or support for terrorist activities, or that have designated terrorist organizations' operating within their country.
+- c.
+Countries identified by credible sources as having significant levels of corruption or other criminal activity. - d.
+Countries or geographic areas identified by credible sources as providing funding or support for terrorist activities, or that have designated terrorist organizations operating within their country.